 The past ten years have brought big improvements to the durability, appearance, and beauty of composite and synthetic decking.
-Hardwoods are also part of the mix.
-Are you confused?

-Brent Gwatney is Senior Vice President for Sales and Marketing for MoistureShield composite decking, and serves on the North American Deck and Railing Association (NADRA) board of directors.
+Brent Gwatney is Senior Vice President for Sales and Marketing for MoistureShield composite decking and serves on the North American Deck and Railing Association (NADRA) board of directors.
 Brent has kindly offered to share his expert knowledge to our DecksGo visitors about the benefits of using the latest advanced composite decking materials.

 Brent, take it away...

-You’ve probably seen composite decking options at your local hardware store or lumberyard, and likely have wondered how these products compare to wood decking.
+You have probably seen composite decking options at your local hardware store or lumberyard, and likely have wondered how these products compare to wood decking.

 In your search for information, a good first question to answer is: What is a composite board?

-Composite decking boards typically combine wood and plastic to create boards that can be used for virtually any decking project, and require less long-term maintenance than wood.
+Composite decking boards typically combine wood and plastic to create boards that can be used for virtually any decking project and require less long-term maintenance than wood.

-This assurance of quality and safety has pushed more homeowners to switch to composites for their decks, docks and other outdoor living spaces.
+This assurance of quality and safety has pushed more homeowners to switch to composites for their decks, docks, and other outdoor living spaces.